Hands add-on for Cloth Characters

 What’s included with this design?

-- hands in-the-hoop design file to fit medium and large cloth characters
+- Hands in-the-hoop design files to fit small, medium and large cloth characters

 Be sure to check the tabs above for more info like Instructions, Supplies, and Specs!